SriAhilesh/Claim_Evidence_Detection_NLP/README.md

 ## Overview

-This project focuses on determining whether a given evidence sentence supports a scientific claim using Natural Language Processing (NLP).
-The system is designed as a binary classification task, where each claim–evidence pair is classified as either **supported** or **not supported**.
+This project focuses on identifying whether a given evidence sentence supports a scientific claim using Natural Language Processing (NLP).
+The task is formulated as a binary classification problem, where each claim–evidence pair is classified as either **supported** or **not supported**.

 ## Approach

-The model is based on **SciBERT**, a transformer-based language model trained on scientific text.
-The claim and evidence sentences are processed together and passed into the model, which learns to identify semantic relationships between them.
+The system uses **SciBERT**, a transformer-based language model trained on scientific text.
+The model is fine-tuned to understand the semantic relationship between a claim and its corresponding evidence sentence.

-The workflow includes:
+The overall workflow includes:

-* Dataset preparation (claim–evidence pairs)
+* Dataset construction
 * Text preprocessing
 * Tokenization using SciBERT tokenizer
 * Model training using sequence classification